 Kaan Luum Lagoon Entrance Fee

-Once you arrive, you’ll pay the entrance fee of $100 pesos (~$5 USD) per person.
-Then it’s just a short walk through a tree-covered area until you reach the clearing of the lagoon.
+The entrance fee for Laguna Kaan Luum is $100 pesos (~$5 USD) per person.
+After you pay the entrance fee, it’s just a short walk through a tree-covered area until you reach the clearing of the lagoon.

 The easiest way to get to Kaan Luum Lagoon is by renting a car.
+Take the main highway 307 directly south from Playa del Carmen for just over an hour.
 Be on the lookout for a sign marking the main entrance on the left side of the highway.
 You’ll have to drive down a bumpy road and then there is a large parking lot on site.

 What to do at Kaan Luum Lagoon